danehansen/display/README.md

 __Class__ : public class ForwardForward
 __Inheritance__ : ForwardForward > Sprite > EventDispatcher > Object

 A class designed to quickly make an animated sprite play forward to a given frame on mouse over, and then continue to the end and back to the first frame on mouse out.
 Great for rollover states on buttons.
-This class depends on TweenLite.js which is available at <http://greensock.com/> as well as Sprite.js.
+This class depends on TweenLite.js which is available at <http://greensock.com/> as well as Sprite.js and EventDispatcher.js.
 Instantiating it is almost exactly like its parent class, Sprite, minus the loop argument in the constructor as a ForwardForward instance is designed to utilize a looping sprite sheet.

 ##Public Methods##